-- no late requests - no change of date or venue unless agreed by Cominsport at least 120 days before the old date and 120 days before the new date - no refund of inscription for cancellation - no round of the series can be re-allocated except if a complete Hydro GP event is cancelled before fixing the UIM Calendar at the GA or failure of payment of the relevant fees by the set deadlines. (i.e 12 months before event Rule 101.01).
+- no late requests - no change of date or venue unless agreed by Cominsport at least 120 days before the old date and 120 days before the new date - no refund of inscription for cancellation.
+From 01/01/2024, a penalty fee of 3000 € for cancellation will be applied. - no round of the series can be re-allocated except if a complete Hydro GP event is cancelled before fixing the UIM Calendar at the GA or failure of payment of the relevant fees by the set deadlines. (i.e. 12 months before event Rule 101.01).
 Allocation of cancelled Hydro GP Classes can be re-allocated by Cominsport to any requests from N.A's.
-Normal Rates to apply (Rule 108.03).
+Normal Rates to apply (Rule 108.03). - From 01/01/2024: If the HydroGP is cancelled less than 14 days before the calendar date organizer must pay out travel money for in time registered drivers.